UCI-Libraries/Version-Control-with-Git/README.md

 You will need an account at github.com for parts of the Git lesson.
 Basic GitHub accounts are free.
 We encourage you to create a GitHub account if you don't have one already.
 Please consider what personal information you'd like to reveal.
 For example, you may want to review these instructions for keeping your email address private provided at GitHub.

-Windows

-Git should be installed on your computer as part of your Bash install (described above).
+Windows: Git should be installed on your computer as part of your Bash install (described above).

-macOS

-For OS X 10.9 and higher, install Git for Mac by downloading and running the most recent "mavericks" installer from this list.
+macOS: For OS X 10.9 and higher, install Git for Mac by downloading and running the most recent "mavericks" installer from this list.
 After installing Git, there will not be anything in your /Applications folder, as Git is a command line program.
 For older versions of OS X (10.5-10.8) use the most recent available installer labelled "snow-leopard" available here.

-Linux

-If Git is not already available on your machine you can try to install it via your distro's package manager.
+Linux: If Git is not already available on your machine you can try to install it via your distro's package manager.
 For Debian/Ubuntu run sudo apt-get install git and for Fedora run sudo dnf install git.

 <b>Text Editor</b>